browserengineering/book/book/html.md

 while True:
     # ...
     elif open_tags == ["html"] \
          and tag not in ["head", "body", "/html"]: if tag in self.HEAD_TAGS:
             self.add_tag("head")
         else:
             self.add_tag("body")
 ```

-where `HEAD_TAGS` list the tags that you're supposed to put into the
+Here, `HEAD_TAGS` list the tags that you're supposed to put into the
 `<head>` element:[^where-script]

 [^where-script]: The `<script>`, can go in either the head or the body